If you’re reading this post, I’ll assume you are familiar with Bayes’ theorem. If not, take a look at my introductory post on the topic.

 Remember, the joint probability of two events is the probability that both events will occur.
 For that, first one of the events needs to occur, which happens with probability P(Event-1).

-Тhe conditional probability is simply the fraction of the probability of the first event which also allows the second event to occur.
+Тhe conditional probability is simply the fraction of the probability of Event-1 which also allows Event-2 to occur.
 In other words, to get the joint probability of two events, you need to take the fraction of P(Event-1) that is consistent with the occurrence of Event-2.
 To take the fraction of something really means to multiply that “something” by the fraction:

 The joint probability from the previous example becomes: